FIRE Aspirer 🔥 World Wander 🌎 Rouge Rambler ⚡

-I dabbled in plenty of other jobs: a butterfly educator, state park naturalist, tile and stone receptionist, and assistant librarian.
+I dabbled in plenty of jobs: a butterfly educator, state park naturalist, tile and stone receptionist, and assistant librarian.
 Fun positions, or at least had moments of fun, but lacked decent pay and riddled with unemployment.

-I am guaranteed six months of employment but I managed to collect the goodie bag of federal employment benefits, including a pension, 401k (TSP), and FSA.
+I’m only guaranteed six months of employment, but I managed to collect the goodie bag of federal employment benefits, including a pension, 401(k) (TSP), and FSA.

 My first season as a semi-furloughed employee went well but I am one year into a 15-year haul.
 My military service shaves four hairy years off the 20 I need for an annuity.

 The long-term goal is early retirement, but the short-term keep-my-sanity goal is exploring all the items on my life list.
 I hope to accomplish it all by 2035.
 As I have learned, if I don’t make a plan, it will refuse to visit reality.